realA10001986/Time-Circuits-Display/README.md

 ![access_to_io13](https://user-images.githubusercontent.com/76924199/194283241-3bee5fef-f51a-4b1a-a158-ed92292bcf32.jpg)

-Furthermore, a button switch can be connected to IO27 (active low; before Oct 5, 2022, IO14 was used instead of IO27).
-This button switch triggers a time travel.
-The button must be pressed for 200ms to be recognized.
-There are some config options for this button in the Config Portal.
+Furthermore, a time travel can be triggered from a button switch or another prop.
+This switch/prop must be connected to IO27 (active low; before Oct 5, 2022, IO14 was used instead of IO27).
+The IO and GND pins must be shorted for 200ms to be recognized.
+The Config Portal allows configuring a delay and the type of sequence played, in order match the device to another prop.

 Unfortunately, there is no header and no break out for IO27 on existing TC control boards.
 Some soldering is required.
 The button needs to be connected to the two marked pins in the image below: